 Harmful practices are forms of violence which have been committed primarily against women and girls in certain communities and societies for so long that they are considered, or presented by perpetrators, as part of accepted cultural practice.

 They are also often committed as a result of family members who mistakenly believe someone has brought shame to their family or community that isn’t in keeping with their traditional beliefs of their culture.

 The most common forms of harmful practices are:

 - refers to procedures that intentionally alter or injure female genital organs for non-medical reasons.
-Find out more here.
+Find out more about FGM here.

 - can be defined as ‘a marriage in which one or both spouses do not (or, in the case of some adults with learning or physical disabilities, cannot) consent to the marriage and duress is involved’.
-Find out more here.
+Find out more about Forced or early marriage here.

 - any type of physical or psychological violence committed in the name of ‘honour’ predominantly against women for actual or perceived immoral behaviour, which is deemed to have shamed their family or community.
-Find out more here.
+Find out more about so-called ‘honour’-based violence here.

 Victims of forced marriage and “honour” based violence often experience abuse within the relationship.
 Rape, physical, emotional and psychological violence, forced pregnancy and restrictions on freedom of dress, behaviour and lifestyle are common.
 Some women are virtually under house arrest, and may only be allowed out if accompanied by family members.